Is your organization equipped with the right tools to capture the gains from real-time data?

 Question 2: What sources and targets do you support?

-What to look for: CDC tools typically provide out-of-the-box integrations to major relational database, but may offer very limited support for non-database sources and targets.
+What to look for: CDC tools typically provide out-of-the-box integrations to major relational databases but may offer limited support for non-database sources and targets.
 Data-heavy enterprises, in contrast – in industries as diverse as manufacturing, finance, and media – are often looking to harness the power of sensor data, application layers, message queues, and more.
 Data from a broader range of sources means a more complete view of business performance.
 Technical leaders should ensure that a solution for data in motion has complete and proven support for data from any source to any target.

 Question 3: What is your pricing model?